mani1381/Civilization-VI/README.md

-# a game similar to civilization VI
+# A game similar to civilization VI